 If a response has been received in respect of a problem covered by this REC Schedule, but an Energy Supplier is not satisfied with the response received or is otherwise not satisfied with the steps taken to resolve the problem, then the Energy Supplier may escalate the issue to the Operational Contact of the other Energy Supplier(s) involved.

-If in the resolution of an Erroneous Switch, the Losing Supplier has not re-registered the RMP within the timescales set out in the relevant interface table then the other Energy Supplier may escalate the issue to the Operational Contact of the Losing Supplier.
+If in the resolution of an Erroneous Switch, the Losing Supplier has not re-registered the Registrable Measurement Point (RMP) within the timescales set out in the relevant interface table then the other Energy Supplier may escalate the issue to the Operational Contact of the Losing Supplier.

-If the dispute is not resolved within 5 Working Days after the issue is escalated under Paragraph 3.6 or 3.7, the affected Energy Supplier may escalate the issue to the Contract Manager.
-If no resolution can be reached within 5 Working Days after the issue is escalated to the Contract Manager, then the affected Energy Supplier may escalate the issue to the Code Manager for consideration.
+If the dispute is not resolved within five Working Days after the issue is escalated under Paragraph 3.6, 3.7 or 3.8, the affected Energy Supplier may escalate the issue to the Contract Manager.
+If no resolution can be reached within five Working Days after the issue is escalated to the Contract Manager, then the affected Energy Supplier may escalate the issue to the Code Manager for consideration.
 Where appropriate, the Code Manager may escalate the issue to the REC Performance Assurance Board for review.

 The table below provides a summary of the escalation processes for how delayed or disputed resolutions shall be managed between Energy Suppliers.